 Next, a restoration of the Deeside Railway as far as Banchory, with an integrated bus link to Braemar that will meet every train.
 This would provide competitive public transport for commuters into Aberdeen as far as Banchory, and will create a bus link farther into Deeside that will meet every train, every time.
 Connecting isolated residents and supporting the region with the forthcoming surge in tourism it will see as Aberdeen begins to accept cruise ships.

-Together with two new stations on the existing line at Cove Bay and Newtonhill, these new lines will bring meaningful inter changes to the existing network, expanding on the establishment of modern local rail services in Aberdeenshire, and will facilitate sustainable transport for the entirety of the North East of Scotland, not just those setttlements that happen to be on the main intercity lines.
+Together with new stations on the existing line at Bankhead, Don Street, Cove Bay and Newtonhill, these new lines will bring meaningful inter changes to the existing network, expanding on the establishment of modern local rail services in Aberdeenshire, and will facilitate sustainable transport for the entirety of the North East of Scotland, not just those settlements that happen to be on the main intercity lines.

 A summary of our campaign and our plans.
 Have a read through or print it off and share it around the community.
 Click the icon to download.

 The full case for our proposals, including context and analysis of the previous rail studies, and detailed descriptions of the work required to implement these plans.
-This document will be sent to the Transport Minister in May.
-Coming soon, watch this space!
+This document is our master plan for railway in the North East.